bodokaiser/hangload.com/about/index.md

     All of these components were invented by Darius Hajiani, you won't come across them anywhere else.
 - id: who-creator
-  question: Who is the creator?
+  question: Who's behind the Hangload?
   answer: |
-    The Hangload system was invented by Darius Hajiani, inventor of English-Iranian background living in Berlin.
-He was looking for a better way to transport grocery bags by bicycle.
-After researching, experimenting with different materials, and extensive testing, he came up with the Hangload system.
+    The Hangload system was invented by Darius Hajiani.
+He has English-Iranian background, lives in Berlin, and was looking for a better way to transport grocery bags by bicycle.
+After researching, experimenting with different materials, and testing extensively, he came up with the Hangload system.

     Invented and created in Berlin, Hangload was a finalist at the Innovation Price Berlin (Innovationpreis Berlin Brandenburg) and garnered media interest.